-- 5. With the Statements of the Anglican/Roman Catholic - International Commission and with the sharing and collaboration which are growing everywhere between Anglicans and Roman Catholics, we continue to discover new hopes of unity; hence it has seemed to us necessary to pose the problem in its clearest form.
+which they are experiencing over this question the autonomous provinces of the Anglican Communion believe they are expressing their real sense of unity in diversity.
+With the statements of the Anglican/Roman Catholic International Commission and with the sharing and collaboration which are growing everywhere between Anglicans and Roman Catholics, we continue to discover new hopes of unity; hence it has seemed to us necessary to pose the problem in its clearest form.
+Because of their mutual esteem neither communion take lightly the fact that the other seems either to do something not warranted by the will of

-Because of their actual esteem neither communion can take lightly the fact that the other seems either to do something not warranted by the will of Christ for his Church or to be lacking in sensitivity to the promptings of the Holy Spirit. - 6.
+Christ for his Church or to be lacking in sensitivity to the promptings of the Holy Spirit.

 Two things may be seen as ground for hope.
-First there is the fact that those Anglican churches which have proceeded to ordain women to the presbyterate have done so in the conviction that they have not departed from the traditional understanding of apostolic ministry (expressed for example in the Canterbury Statement of the Anglican/Roman Catholic International Commission).
-In the second place there is the fact that the recent Roman Catholic Declaration does not affirm explicitly that this matter is de jure divino.
-These facts would seem not to exclude the possibility of future developments. - 7.
-These developments might well be stimulated by desper dialogue on those noticable differences which have been emphasized by this new obstacle - matters such as human sexuality, culture and tradition, freedom and authority, among others.
-Simultaneously, despite the difficulty in this issue both Anglicans and Roman Catholics feel themselves committed to continue exploring the new shapes of ministry to which the Holy Spirit may be calling them, as well as to a new sense of unity with one another.
-The rapidity of change in our times, the great diversities of culture and circumstance in which the churches must minister, and the growing characteristic contribution of the Third World to theology, demand openness, flexibility and a readiness to accept and affirm differences in form and style.
+First there is the fact that those Anglican churches which have proceeded to ordain women to the presbyterate have done so in the conviction that they have not departed from the traditional understanding of apostolic ministry (expressed for example in the Canterbury statement of the Anglican/Roman Catholic Internation Commission).
+In the second place there is the fact that the recent Roman Catholic declaration does not affirm explicitly that this matter is De Jure Divino.
+These facts would seem not to exclude the possibility of future developments.
+These developments might well be stimulated by deeper dialogue on those noticeable differences which have been emphasized by this new obstacle; matters such as human sexuality, cultural and tradition, freedom and authority, among others.
+Simultaneously, despite the difficulty in this issue, both Anglicans and Roman Catholics feels themselves committed to continue exploring the new shapes of ministry to which the Holy Spirit may be calling them, as well as to a new sense of unity with one another.
+The rapidity of change in our times, the great diversities of culture and circumstance in which the churches must minister and the growing characteristic contribution of the third world to theology, demand openness, flexibility and a readiness to accept and affirm differences in form and style.
 How this is to be achieved in fidelity to the tradition which we share is one of the challenges which face the Church in our time.